FriedCurmudgeon/localTouristInfo/README.md

 # localTouristInfo
-A service to help tourists and locals fint their way around your home town.
+A service to help tourists and locals find their way around your home town.

 ## Set up
 - Import /_SQL/db-tables.sql into your MySQL or MariaDB.